-Receiving Microsoft Outlook Error 0x80042108?
-When trying to access your Outlook email account you may receive "error 0x80042108.
-Outlook is unable to connect to your POP3 server".
+Are you receiving Microsoft Outlook Error 0x80042108?
+When trying to access your Microsoft Outlook email account you may receive this “error 0x80042108.
+Microsoft Outlook is unable to connect to your POP3 server”.

-If you receive this error it may occur for the following reasons:
+If you receive this error it may be occurring for the following reasons:

-- You are not connected to the Internet or a network, or your e-mail server is temporarily unavailable.
+* You are not connected to the Internet, a network, or your Microsoft e-mail server is temporarily unavailable

-- Your user profile in Outlook is damaged.
+* Your user profile in Microsoft Outlook is damaged

-- An e-mail item on your POP3 server is damaged.
+* An e-mail item on your Microsoft POP3 server is damaged

-- Outlook Express was removed from the computer or the installation is damaged.
+* Microsoft Outlook Express was removed from your computer or the installation is damaged

 You can try to narrow down and fix this error by:

-- Making sure your network connection hasn't dropped.
+* Making sure your network connection has not dropped

-- Double checking that your email account settings are correct.
+* Double checking to make certain that your Microsoft Outlook email account settings are correct

-- Recreating your Outlook profile in case it is damaged.
+* Recreating your Microsoft Outlook email profile in case it is damaged

-- Logging into your email account through web based interface and looking for damaged emails.
+* Logging into your Microsoft Outlook email account through web based interface and looking for damaged emails

-- Looking to see if Outlook Express was removed or possibly corrupted.
+* Looking to see if Microsoft Outlook Express was removed or possibly corrupted

-- Checking your firewall settings, making sure your firewall is not blocking email access.
+* Checking your firewall settings, making sure your firewall is not blocking Microsoft Outlook email access